 Traditional MSW Program of Study

-Students can choose among three plans of study for the traditional MSW.
+Students can choose among two plans of study for the traditional MSW.

 The curriculum for the professional courses in the program are subject to modification as deemed necessary to maintain a high-quality educational experience and keep current with best practices in the profession.